readdy/readdy_documentation/readdy_documentation/workshop_sessions.md

 Plot the __mean__ (gather the results of multiple simulations and average) number of GA as a function of time.

+Hint: wrap the complete simulation procedure in a single function, that returns the numbers of GA as a function of time (i.e. an array of numbers).
+Then you can perform this function several times, gather the results and average them.

 How long does it take to activate the first 10 G-proteins?
 How long for the first 20 G-proteins?

 ### Task 3)